polkaulfield/lol-for-linux-installer/README.md

 ## Easy installation
 - We provide .deb packages now since v.2.3, so if you are in a ubuntu based distro go ahead and use it

+ Most known Ubuntu based distributions: Linux Mint, Pop_OS!, ElementaryOS and many others.

-- For arch users we have a PKGBUILD, just run "makepkg -si" in a terminal
+- For Arch Linux users we have a PKGBUILD, just run "makepkg -si" in a terminal

+ Should work fine on EndeavourOS, Manjaro and others

 ## How to use it (without installing)
 - Check if you have all required [dependencies](#dependencies) installed first